pharaohmak/NFT-Marketplace/README.md

 - User-friendly interface for browsing, purchasing, and listing NFTs.
 - Smooth animations and transitions to enhance the user experience.
 - Responsive design that works seamlessly across devices.
-- Integration with Firebase for real-time data updates and storage.